AxelTahmid/kraken/README.md

-# Laracom -> Laravel E-commerce RESTful API
+# Zero Config Laravel API Starter Boilerplate.

-Laracom is a ecommerce API starter template created as an experiment. feel free to fork or use however you want.
+Laracom is a Laravel API starter template created as an experiment. feel free to fork or use however you want.

 ## Project Features & Progress